mathworks-ref-arch/matlab-dockerfile/alternates/matlab-installer/README.md

 To install MATLAB into the container image, choose a MATLAB installation method.
 You can either use MATLAB installation files or a MATLAB ISO image.

 ### MATLAB Installation Files
-To obtain the installation files, you must be an administrator for the license linked with your MathWorks® account.
+To obtain the installation files, you must be an administrator for the license linked with your MathWorks&reg; account.
 1. From the [MathWorks Downloads](https://www.mathworks.com/downloads/) page, select the desired version of MATLAB.
 1. Download the Installer for Linux.
-1. Follow the steps at [Download Products Without Installation](https://www.mathworks.com/help/install/ug/download-only.html).
+1. Follow the steps at [Download Products Without Installation](https://www.mathworks.com/help/install/ug/download-without-installing.html).
 1. Specify the location of the `matlab-install` subfolder of the cloned repository as the path to the download folder.
 1. Select the installation files for the Linux (64-bit) version of MATLAB.
 1. Select the products you want to install in the container image.